-I specialise in writing content for children, for both education and entertainment.
-As a primary school teacher with a number of years' experience, I have been able to test and adapt all of my content with an actual class of children.
+I specialise in writing content for children, for both education and entertainment purposes.
+As a primary school teacher with a number of years' experience, I've been able to test and adapt all of my content with a class of children.

-My specialism is key stage one children (aged 5 to 7).
-I run a shop on TES, which is a site that allows teachers to share self-made resources.
+I run a store on TES, a site that allows teachers to share self-made resources.
 Click on the logo below to view my store.

 I work in a voluntary capacity for Ignite Hubs, a STEM club that is run in London (STEM stands for science, technology, engineering and maths).
 In this role I collaborate in a small group to author online content and session plans for use by teachers and children in after-school STEM sessions.
 Our content leads children through various science and engineering activities while following a story based on original characters we created.

 A teacher's day-to-day work requires clear and concise writing.
 We write lesson plans, proposals, evaluations, assessments and more.
 Much of what we write is sensitive and can't be shared, but below are a few examples of what I write in school.